 So for example, let’s say you’re a health coach and your blog post is about an awesome recipe you made.
 An easy content upgrade is the actual recipe itself, or a video of your showing them how to prepare and cook the recipe, or a printable shopping list.
 The ideas are endless.

-You can see a clear example of this on one of my previous blog posts - My Epic 4-Step System For Getting 110% More Shit Done.
+You can see a clear example of this on one of my previous blog posts - My Epic 4-Step System For Getting 110% More Stuff Done.
 In this blog post, I taught how to create a system on Trello to be more productive and accomplish your goals.
 The content upgrade was a free checklist and Trello board template.
 This made it easy for my readers to take action and implement the strategies I taught on my blog post.

 Here’s my content upgrade in the middle of the blog post: